nkone/42_fdf/README.md

 - [Update Log](#update-log)

 ### Project Overview
-Given a fdf file with this format
+Given a .fdf file with this format
 ```txt
 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0
 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0